BlitterStudio/amiberry/docs/README.md

 ## Compile from source

-Alternatively, you can of course compile the latest version of Amiberry from source yourself.
+Alternatively, you can compile the latest version of Amiberry from source.
 To do that, follow these steps:

 ### Linux